-For the Year Ended March 31, 2017 2016 Current: Federal State \$ 229,028 16,977 \$ 210,000 52,473 Total income tax expense \$ 246,005 \$ 262,473
+For the Year Ended March 31, 2018 2017 Current: Federal State \$ 205,000 45,116 \$ 229,028 16,977 Total income tax expense \$ 250,116 \$ 246,005

 Deferred income taxes arise from temporary differences resulting from income and expense items reported for financial accounting and tax purposes in different periods.
 Deferred tax assets are recorded to reflect deductible temporary differences and operating loss carry forwards while deferred tax liabilities are recorded to reflect taxable temporary differences.
-The Company did not have any significant taxable or deductible temporary differences for the years ended March 31, 2017 and 2016.
+The Company did not have any significant deferred tax assets or liabilities as of March 31, 2018 and 2017.